irya-website/irya-website-papers/README.md

     "CRyA",
     "IRyA",
     "Radioastronomía y Astrofísica",
-    "Radioastronomía y Astrofisíca",  # For Luis Zapata 2020 paper "Radioastronomí a y Astrofí sica",  # For Gustavo Bruzual 2021 paper "Radioastronomıa y Astrofısica",    # For Javier Ballesteros 2021 paper "Radioastronomia y Astrofisica",
+    "Radioastronomí a y Astrofí sica",  # For Gustavo Bruzual 2021 paper ]
-]
 ```

-When a paper gets missed out, it is usually because of an error in the accents of the institute name.
-Any new variants that are spotted can be added here.
+We now use an accent-insensitive method that catches most errors in specifying the institute name.
+But any new variants that are spotted can be added here.